warning

 So self-centered is an adjective.

-Someone who is only interested in themselves.
+Someone's only interested in themselves.

-Having experienced life with many different owners who show care for each other in different ways.
+Edward ends the text full of love, having experienced life with many different owners who show care for each other in different ways.

 What other themes do you think are shown within the text?
 Pause the video and share your ideas with someone nearby.

-Other themes you may have come up with, might include hope, kindness, listening, compassion, unfairness, self-discovery, loss, and joy.
+Other themes you may have come up with might include hope, kindness, listening, compassion, unfairness, self-discovery, loss, and joy.

-It's such a rich text, and readers may interpret themes and their importance differently because we all are drawing on our own life experiences when we come to a text.
+And readers may interpret themes and their importance differently, because we all are drawing on our own life experiences when we come to a text.

-So here's some of those themes.
+So here are some of those themes.

 Compassion is feeling empathy and kindness towards others in times of need.